-Grand Teton National Park is open 24 hours, every day, year-round, with most facilities inside its boundaries offering complete visitor services from May to October.
+Grand Teton National Park is open yearround, with most facilities inside its boundaries offering complete visitor services from May to October.
 Seasonal road closures or severe weather may limit access to some areas.
-From November through April, some roads, all campgrounds, and most visitor facilities are closed or have reduced hours.
 For current information about the park or park conditions, visit nps.gov/grte or call (307) 739-3300.
-For lodging reservations and activity information, call the Grand Teton Lodge Company at (307) 543-3100, or sister company Headwaters Lodge & Cabins at Flagg Ranch at 307-543-3100, or visit gtlc. com; or call Signal Mountain Lodge at (307) 543-2831, or visit the website at signalmountainlodge.com.
+For lodging reservations and activity information, call the Grand Teton Lodge Company at (307) 543-3100, or sister company Headwaters Lodge & Cabins at Flagg Ranch at (800) 443-2311, or visit gtlc.com; or call Signal Mountain Lodge at (307) 543-2831, or visit the website at signalmountainlodge.com